-During its tenure, several NIH Institutes and Centers, including the National Institute of Dental and Craniofacial Research, the National Center for Complementary and Alternative Medicine, the Fogarty International Center, and the National Cancer Institute, in addition to the Bill & Melinda Gates Foundation, have supported projects or parts of projects conducted by the Global Network.
-The program has recently issued a 5-year renewal Funding Opportunity Announcement for which the National Institute of Mental Health is collaborating.
+During the Global Network's tenure, several NIH Institutes and Centers, including the National Institute of Dental and Craniofacial Research, the National Center for Complementary and Alternative Medicine, the Fogarty International Center, and the National Cancer Institute, in addition to the Bill & Melinda Gates Foundation, have supported projects or parts of projects conducted by the Network.

-In addition, the Global Network builds partnerships with national, international, and nonprofit organizations, such as the World Health Organization, the United States Agency for International Development, and the American Academy of Pediatrics.
-Through these partnerships, the Global Network provides evidence for program development and advocacy, informs decisions about health policy, assists in scaling up effective interventions, and builds infrastructure.
+The Global Network builds partnerships with national, international, and nonprofit organizations, such as the World Health Organization, the United States Agency for International Development, and the American Academy of Pediatrics.
+Through these partnerships, the Global Network provides evidence that can be used for program development and advocacy, informs decisions about health policy, assists in scaling up effective interventions, and builds infrastructure.

-The Global Network's DCC, RTI International based in North Carolina, provides protocol and data management, information technology, and logistical and statistical support to Global Network projects.
+The Global Network's DCC, RTI International (which is based in North Carolina), provides protocol and data management, information technology, and logistical and statistical support to Global Network projects.

 - India (2 sites)